mattheww/gomill/gomill_docs/errors.rst

 ------------------

-If :setting:`scorer` is ``players`` but neither engine is able to score (whether because :gtp:`final_score` isn't implemented, or it fails, or :setting:`is_reliable_scorer` is ``False``), the game result is reported as unknown (|sgf| result ``?``).
+If :setting:`scorer` is ``players`` but neither engine is able to score (whether because :gtp:`!final_score` isn't implemented, or it fails, or :setting:`is_reliable_scorer` is ``False``), the game result is reported as unknown (|sgf| result ``?``).

 If both engines are able to score but they disagree about the winner, the game result is reported as unknown.
-The engines' responses to :gtp:`final_score` are recorded in |sgf| file comments.
+The engines' responses to :gtp:`!final_score` are recorded in |sgf| file comments.

 If the engines agree about the winner but disagree about the winning margin,